williamahartman/Jamepad/README.md

 # Jamepad
 #### A better way to use gamepads in Java

+### This is very much a work in progress!
+The library currently works on Linux, but not on Windows or OSX.

 Jamepad is a library for using gamepads in Java.
 It's based on SDL2 ([here](https://www.libsdl.org/)) and uses jnigen ([more info here](https://github.com/libgdx/libgdx/wiki/jnigen)).
 We also use [this](https://github.com/gabomdq/SDL_GameControllerDB) really nice database of gamepad mappings.

+Other gamepad libraries are missing stuff developers need.
+For most libraries, XBox 360 controllers on windows are not properly supported.
+The libraries that do support Xbox 360 controllers are not cross platform.
+Jamepad is a cross platform library with support for pretty much any controller.
+Jamepad also has a large database of controllers mapping so developers don't need to waste time (and potentially money) building profiles for every variety of controller a user might have.

 #### Stuff You Should Know About Jamepad